 Social media platforms have become non-negotiables in our daily lives.
 We always find ourselves online at our favorite social media sites to connect with loved ones, share our thoughts, and discover interesting content.

 While social media has become central to our routines, its vast reach and anonymity provide certain risks—they’ve become a breeding ground for scammers.
 Awareness is key to protecting yourself against social media scams.
-Here are seven examples of social media scams prevalent today that you should learn to recognize and avoid.
+Here are eight examples of social media scams prevalent today that you should learn to recognize and avoid.

 1. Phishing Through Direct Messages